agalakhov/captdriver/README.md

 -----

 The project uses GNU Autotools to build the driver.
-Run the following commands after cloning the repo:
+Run the following commands after cloning the repo to build the driver:

 ```
 $ aclocal
 $ autoconf
 $ automake --add-missing
+$ ./configure
+$ make
 ```

 Install